 Curved Treadmill vs Flat Manual Treadmill

 Curved treadmills have a concave running surface compared to flat manual treadmills which are flat.
 Both curved and flat manual treadmills are manual, not having a motor.
-Curve treadmills burn more calories, but may exert the joints more.
+Curve treadmills burn more calories and engage more muscle groups, but may exert the joints more.
 Curved treadmills are good for running or walking, just like flat manual treadmills.

-Differences between a Curve Treadmill and a Regular Treadmill
+Differences between a Curved Treadmill and a Regular Treadmill

 We live in a fast-moving world—a world where we consider technology as a constant superior.
 And since curved treadmills are not motorized, you must be wondering if they are any good.
 The answer is yes.
 In fact, they have not just one or two, but many benefits to offer.
 If you are not convinced, then here are a few examples that will definitely change your mind.